ophusgroup/quantem/README.md

 - use `uv run python`, `uv run jupyterlab` etc. to automatically activate the environment and run your command
 - alternatively use `source .venv/bin/activate` to explicitly activate environment and use `python`, `jupyterlab` etc. as usual
-  - note that if you're using an IDE like VS Code, it probably automatically activates the environment for you
+  - note that if you're using an IDE like VS Code, it probably activates the environment automatically

 ## License